tarnas14/dotfil3s/README.md

 ## configuring tmux to use true colours

+solution explained here is already in the .tmux.conf (for terminals with $TERM == xterm-256color) file, but I'm leaving it here just in case
 [instructions here](https://sunaku.github.io/tmux-24bit-color.html#usage)

 dont bother with the patch, as mentioned it just works in tmux >=2.2